sara-nl/sdrdocs/source/Pages/Basics/basic_usage.rst

 If you have the PID (Persistent Identifier) of the data you can directly search in the `Handle Server`_ and get the url to the location of the data.

 .. _download-data:

 ==========================
 Download data
 ==========================

+To download data from the Data Repository you have to be logged in as a registered user.
+Unregistered users can only download data sets that are publically accessible.

-You can download single files by going to the data page, selecting the file and click on download.
-Or you can add more than one files to your basket and then download them at the same time.
+You can download single files by going to the data landing page, selecting the file and click on download.
+If the data is **offline** you should first request the data.
+This means that the data is being requested to be staged from the tape.

+To download several files at the same time, your can add the files to your basket and then download them all at once.

 .. _export-metadata: